-- toward the Integrative Studies requirement.
-Alternatively, they may use the space in music electives to meet the church music requirements. - 6.
-The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
-The student has the option of declaring a second minor. - A student must earn a minimum grade of "C" in each of MUSC-1000, MUSC-1010, or MUSC-1220 to declare a major in this field.
-15.3.3.
+Students may count one of these as practical theology to meet BTS requirements.
+They may count MUSC-2320 toward the Integrative Studies requirement.
+Alternatively, they may use the space in music electives to meet the church music requirements.

+6. The 18 credit hours of the Biblical and Theological Studies requirement constitute a minor if no courses used to meet that requirement are counted toward the major or a second minor.
+The student has the option of declaring a second minor.
+7. A student must earn a minimum grade of "C" in each of MUSC-1000, MUSC-1010, or MUSC-1220 to declare a major in this field.

+16.3.3.
 Music Minor, Four- and Three-year B.A.
-Requirements:

-A minimum of 18 credit hours

-A minimum of 12 credit hours in residence

-MUSC-1000 Music Theory I

-MUSC-1010 Music Theory II

-MUSC-1220 The Art of Music

-Plus one of:

-MUSC-2220 Music History I

-MUSC-2230 Music History II

-Music electives-six credit hours, which may include a maximum of three credit hours of ensemble or applied music.
+A minimum of 18 credit hours A minimum of 12 credit hours in residence MUSC-1000 Music Theory I MUSC-1010 Music Theory II MUSC-1220 The Art of Music Plus one of: MUSC-2220 Music History I MUSC-2230 Music History II Music electives-six credit hours, which may include a maximum of three credit hours of ensemble or applied music.

-Notes:

-Students completing the minor in music are not required to complete the corequisites for the music theory courses, namely, MUSC-1100 and 1110 Music Skills I & II.
-16. Peace and Conflict Transformation Studies, Majors and Minor within the Bachelor of Arts Program Advisor: Wendy Kroeker, Ph.D. (cand.)
+1. Students completing the minor in music are not required to complete the corequisites for the music theory courses, namely, MUSC-1100 and 1110 Music Skills I & II.

+17. Peace and Conflict Transformation Studies, Majors and Minor within the Bachelor of Arts

+Program Advisor: Wendy Kroeker, Ph.D. (cand.)

 In this interdisciplinary field, students will gain an understanding of the nature and dynamics of human conflict, and will consider alternative ways of dealing with conflict that develop healthy relationships and prevent violence.
 Conflicts, from interpersonal to international, are analyzed from an interdisciplinary perspective together with topics such as violence, power, justice, peace, communication, culture, conflict transformation, and dispute resolution.
 Studies in Peace and Conflict Transformation will prepare students to understand and interact constructively in response to personal, local, and global conflict situations.

-16.1.
+17.1.
 Peace and Conflict Transformation Studies Major, Four-year B.A.
-Graduation Requirements:

-120 credit hours fulfilling the program requirements as specified below A minimum grade point average of 2.0 ("C") in the courses presented for the major A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours Residency Requirements:
+- 120 credit hours fulfilling the program requirements as specified below - A minimum grade point average of 2.0 ("C") in the courses presented for the major - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 120 credit hours

-60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements

-30 credit hours of the major requirements
+- 60 credit hours within the degree, including 12 credit hours of the last 30 credit hours in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements 30 credit hours of the major requirements

-Core Curriculum Requirements: